infiniticio/docs.infinitic.io/src/pages/docs/services/events.md

 | `taskMeta`          | Map<String, ByteArray> | Metadata of the task.                                                   |
 | `taskTags`          | Array<String> | Tags associated with the task.                                           |
 | `infiniticVersion`  | String   | Version of Infinitic used by the entity that published the event (e.g., "0.13.0"). |

+{% callout type="note"  %}

+The `source` property describes the Pulsar cluster, tenant, and namespaces, as well as the service's name.
+However this property does not represent an actual Pulsar topic, as the events originate from multiple internal topics.

+{% /callout  %}